Human Indulgences - Yay or Nay for Cats & Dogs?

 Xylitol is HIGHLY toxic to dogs.
 The effect of xylitol on most cats is not as severe but the substance can still be toxic to certain breeds.
 But whether you have a pet cat or dog, xylitol is not worth the risk.
 Make sure to keep an eye out for this ingredient, and avoid feeding xylitol-containing products to your pets.

 Xylitol is present in some types of candy and peanut butter.
-Xylitol is rampantly present in sugar-free gum which is one of the most common sources of xylitol toxicity we’ve seen in our Sploot clinics.
+Xylitol is rampantly present in sugar-free gum which is one of the most common sources of xylitol toxicity we’ve seen in Sploot clinics.
 (As an added note, xylitol is also present in some brands of toothpaste.
 This is only one of the reasons why human toothpaste should never be used on pets.)

 For dogs, xylitol causes a rapid release of insulin.
 Large doses of this substance lead to liver failure.
 Symptoms of xylitol toxicity in dogs include: